koii-network/docs/run-a-node/task-nodes/Running-on-VPS-Choose.md

 koii address
 ```

-For getting started Koii Foundation have created a Koii Faucet in order to receive first KOII - start from [here](https://docs.koii.network/develop/command-line-tool/koii-cli/send-and-receive-tokens)
+To get started Koii Foundation has created a Koii Faucet in order to receive the first KOII - start from [here](https://docs.koii.network/develop/command-line-tool/koii-cli/send-and-receive-tokens)